xenofonpournaras/diplomatiki/README.md

 ## **Supported Modes** ##
 The supported modes for both models are 4:
+-Snapshot detection
-1. Snapshot detection 2.
-Video detection 3.
+-Video detection 3.
 Detection od imported image 4.
 Save of file with the predictions of the models